lalagreen/Nodejs-Paypal-int/README.md

 # Nodejs-Paypal-int
-Node.js PayPal REST SDK Sample
+Node.js PayPal REST App Sample

 Example showing how to use the PayPal REST SDK with Node.js to take a payment Version